In this guide, we will explore the dlsym function in C++ including its syntax, output, and sample illustrations.

 Return Value:

-In this case, the dlsym will return a NULL value if the handle argument does not relate to a valid object opened by the dlopen function or if there is no object of the named symbol in any of the objects associated with the handle.
-More thorough diagnostic data will be accessible via the dlerror method.
+In this scenario, if the handle parameter provided to dlsym does not correspond to a valid object that was opened using the dlopen function, or if there is no object containing the specified symbol within the objects linked to the handle, then dlsym will yield a NULL value.
+Additional detailed diagnostic information can be obtained by utilizing the dlerror function.

 Pseudocode: